galikbence/genome_annotation/README.md

   ## 1. Collecting external evidences

+  We assume you already sequenced and assembled your genome.

    In order to maximize the genome annotation efficiency you should collect such data that can support a gene model.
 For example __protein__ and __transcript__ sequences from closely related species.
 It is highly recommended to download these datasets from reliable source!!!
 The best if you have __RNA-seq__ data directly from the species of interest.
 You can assemble the transcripts using the [__Trinity__](https://github.com/trinityrnaseq/trinityrnaseq/wiki) transcriptome assembly tool (either applying the genome-guided method for better results) and annotate the transcripts running the [__Trinotate__](https://github.com/griffithlab/rnaseq_tutorial/wiki/Trinotate-Functional-Annotation) pipeline.

    In the next steps we will use the collected/generated data to build gene models for more accurate gene prediction.